 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Let’s daydream for a moment and say you do hit it big.
-One of the many decisions you’d have to make is whether you’d take your winnings in a Powerball annuity or a lump sum.
+One of the many decisions you’d have to make if you won the Powerball jackpot is whether you’d rather take your winnings in a Powerball annuity or as a lump sum.
 Most people want their money now, but don’t cash that check quite yet.
-You’ll want to think through the two options wisely to make the right choice.
+You’ll want to think through the two options to make the right choice, as they both come with advantages and disadvantages.

 Powerball annuity: How it works